 Let’s get started.

-- How Play Helps Children Grow
+How Play Helps Children Grow, Impact Guru

 How Play Helps Children Grow

-1. It Builds Physical Skills
+1. Builds Physical Skills

-2. It Strengthens The Brain
+2. Strengthens Brain Development

-3. It Builds Confidence And Self-Esteem
+3. Builds Confidence and Self-Esteem

-4. It Sparks Curiosity and a Love for Learning
+4. Encourages Curiosity and Learning

 How Play Helps Children Learn and Understand Emotions